Electric field reconstruction with three polarizations for the radio detection of ultra-high energy particles

-The right panel of Figure \ref{fig:Gal_bkg} shows the RMS of the Galactic noise in the time domain as a function of the LST in East-West polarization.
+The right panel of Figure \ref{fig:Gal_bkg} shows the the root mean square (RMS) of the Galactic noise trace in the time domain, plotted as a function of the LST in the East-West polarization.

-Since the voltage spectrum of the noise is known and can be approximated as white noise, we generated a uniformly distributed phase that was added to this spectrum.
-By performing an inverse Fast Fourier Transform (iFFT), we obtained the noise trace in the time domain, which was then added to the signal's voltage trace.
+Since the antenna used is omnidirectional, it detects a diffuse background, with no significant correlation between the amplitude and phase of the noise.
+Therefore, we generated a uniformly distributed phase that was added to noise spectrum.
+By performing an inverse Fast Fourier Transform (iFFT), we obtained the noise trace in the time domain, which was then added to the voltage trace representing the signal.

 Thermal noise in the electronics of the Radio Frequency (RF) chain also contributes to the overall noise.
-However, this noise is added independently at each polarization after the open circuit voltage.
-Since our focus is on the reconstruction from open circuit voltage to electric field, electronic noise is beyond the scope of this article.
+The electronic noise is often added to the signal coming from each antenna arm, that is usually referred to as the open circuit voltage ($V_{\mathrm{oc}}$).
+However, this work focuses on the reconstruction of the electric field starting from the open circuit voltage, and all the possible noise contributions from the RF chain that could be added between $V_\mathrm{oc}$ and the digitized signal ($V_\mathrm{ADC}$) are not considered.
+The reconstruction of the open circuit voltage starting from the digitized signal is a topic that will be addressed in future analyses involving real experimental data.